 The iGREW members teamed up with more than 25 businesses, schools and organizations around the West Michigan area to set up collection centers and develop a way to collect and store coats.

 Together they successfully reached their goal of collecting more than 1,000 new and gently used winter coats for men, women and children.

 Mathis said he realizes the importance of a project like iGREW because when winter hits in Michigan, dressing properly is essential to remaining healthy.

 “School is tough enough for kids when they have all they need, so to see children who worry about staying warm while getting to and from school is unacceptable,” said Mathis.

 According to Michelle Miller-Adams, political science professor, Grand Rapids is a community with tremendous poverty but it also a community with a strong tradition of philanthropy and volunteerism.
 “In my opinion, you can never have too many groups trying to do good,” she said.

-The first distribution of winter coats took place on November 5, and Mathis said the event was a huge success.
 The team is currently in the process of expanding the iGREW project in an effort to reach more people in Grand Rapids community next winter.

 Miller-Adams said Mathis is a great example of a student who took his passion for social justice beyond the classroom.